 The other major announcement from the Walter E. Washington Convention Center in Washington, D.C. was that the Army was canceling the WIN-T Increment 2 program and exploring new network options.
 This could have both positive and negative implications for the Army as it prepared for more advanced adversaries and works to ensure mission assurance for communications systems in the future.
 The negative implications could arise from the Army’s apparent attempt to reduce dependency on satellite communications – which were the backbone of WIN-T.

-But before we talk about the ramifications, let’s discuss the reasoning for a proposed reduction in satellite usage.
+But before we talk about the ramifications, let’s discuss the reasoning for a proposed reduction in WIN-T network usage.

 More advanced adversaries means more competition in space

 It has been a recurring theme across the entire Department of Defense (DoD) for the past few years – space is no longer the ultimate high ground for the United States military.
 In the past, the U.S. had space capabilities and satellites as a unique differentiator – providing a distinct tactical advantage and edge over our adversaries.
-That was certainly the case in the country’s recent wars, where our adversaries had no space capabilities to speak of.
+That was certainly the case in the country’s recent wars, where our adversaries had no space capabilities available for their use.

 But that’s changed significantly over the course of the last decade.
 Our largest, most advanced adversaries have proven that they can negate our satellite communications and effectively eliminate our tactical advantage from space.
 They’ve done this with jamming.
 They’ve done it with kinetic attacks on satellites as well as through intercepting communications.